 This reinforces the previous suggestion that advertisers may wish to invest in digital advertising supplies in order to effectively capture customer attention.

 Fig. 3 based on Nielsen Digital Billboard Study 2015

-In their 2016 study into digital signage and advertising, Bauer et al. found that using attractive digital displays, such as colourful images or video, helps to eliminate the display blindness effect caused by other forms of signage and results in more customer attention than traditional printed signs.
+In a 2016 study into digital signage and advertising, Bauer et al. found that attractive digital displays with colourful images or video help to eliminate the display blindness effect.
+This gains more attention than traditional printed signs.

 Touchscreen kiosks can entertain and inform customers inside shops and in public spaces and are becoming highly popular for displaying menus, wayfinding and product selection.

 Some shops are now bridging the gap between e-commerce and brick and mortar by treating their high street shops as a showroom, and allowing customers to order online in store using digital touchscreen kiosks.

 Other businesses are taking interactivity to a whole other level, with some using motion and depth sensor technology such as Microsoft Kinect which enables interactive displays to engage with passersby in a huge variety of ways.
 This is developing into a unique field of marketing which is often called an Augmented Reality campaign, but can also be considered as a form of experiential marketing.